carlhuda/janus/README.md

 To update to the latest version of the distribution, just run `rake` again inside your `~/.vim` directory.

+NOTE: If you even had an error updating Vimius, problem related to a missing commit in a submodule, please try running `rake` again before submitting an issue.

 # Intro to VIM

 Here's some tips if you've never used VIM before: